tlevine/ypotf/docs/interacting.rst

 Sending messages
 ^^^^^^^^^^^^^^^^^^^^
 ypotf sends messages to one recipient at a time.
-It can store the following records of sent messages, and it stores both by default.
+It stores the following records of sent messages.

 1. A copy of every message that is sent
 2. An additional copy for every message sent to the full subscription